 17 simple ways to save money on driving

 Lucky enough to have a car as a student?
-You'll know just how expensive they can be to run, so let us show you how to cut the cost and save money as a driver.
+You'll know just how expensive driving can be, so let us show you how to cut the cost and save money as a driver.

-When your only income is your Student Loan – and maybe a part-time job to supplement that – it can be a massive drain on your finances to run a car as a student.
+When your main source of income is your Student Loan (and maybe a part-time job to supplement that) it can be a massive drain on your finances to run a car as a student.

-The unfortunate truth, however, is that depending on where you live and if you're having to commute to uni, having a car is simply a necessary expense that's hard to avoid.
+The unfortunate truth is that depending on where you live and if you're having to commute to uni, having a car can be a necessary expense that's hard to avoid.
 Especially with petrol prices as high as they are today.

 Thankfully, there are loads of ways you can save money on petrol and cut down on your monthly motor outgoings.
-Studies have even found you can save upwards of 30% on petrol costs if you make a few small changes to your driving habits.
-And who wouldn't want that, eh?
+In fact, studies have even found you can save upwards of 30% on fuel costs if you make a few small changes to your driving habits.
+So, read on for top tips to reduce your driving costs...

 How to cut the cost of owning a car

 Having low tyre pressure increases 'drag' (it's a physics thing – please don't ask us to explain, because we can't).
-This causes your car to use up more fuel, not to mention the fact that it's pretty dangerous.
+This causes your car to use up more fuel and, perhaps more importantly, is pretty dangerous.

 By making sure your tyres are inflated to the recommended pressure (you'll find this in the user manual or the display on the inside of your car door) you can save yourself about 3% on fuel costs.

-Believe it or not, air isn't always free and some petrol stations will charge a fee for tyre inflation, so make sure you suss out where to fill-up beforehand!
+Believe it or not, air isn't always free.
+Some petrol stations will charge a fee for tyre inflation, so make sure you suss out where to fill up beforehand.
 You don't want to waste money getting your tyres filled if you could get it done for free elsewhere.

-Also, avoid using your brakes a lot at speed bumps.
-Braking hard, then accelerating quickly over speeds bumps uses up loads of petrol.
-Try to maintain a steady 15– 20mph over speed bumps, as not only will it improve your fuel economy, but it'll feel a lot smoother too.
+You should also avoid aggressively braking at speed bumps.
+Braking hard, then accelerating quickly over speed bumps, uses up a lot of petrol.
+Try to maintain a steady 15mph – 20mph over speed bumps.
+Not only will it improve your fuel economy, but it'll feel a lot smoother too.

-This might sound pretty obvious as of course you want to avoid getting fined!
-But there are a few small things you might forget about that can put you at risk of getting slapped with a driving-related charge.
+This might sound pretty obvious as of course you want to avoid getting fined.
+But there are a few small things you might forget about that can put you at risk of getting a driving-related charge.

-For example, you're legally obliged to update your licence photograph every ten years, regardless of how little your appearance has changed in that time.
+For example, you're legally obliged to renew your licence every 10 years, regardless of how little your appearance has changed in that time.

-Keep an eye on the expiry date of your photo card licence – if you drive with an expired card, you could end up with a £1,000 fine.
-And with passport pics up for grabs at 15p, you've really got no excuse!
+Keep an eye on the expiry date of your photo card licence.
+If you drive with an expired card, you could end up with a £1,000 fine.
+And with cheap passport pictures readily available, you've really got no excuse.

 Pay your car tax annually